-Ross F. Littell (July 14, 1924, Los Angeles, U.S.- April 17, 2000, Santa Barbara, U.S.) was an American textile and furniture designer known for his practical, innovative, and minimalist style as part of the Good Design movement of the 1950s.
+Ross Littell (1924-2000) was an American textile and furniture designer who became famous for his involvement in the Good Design movement in the 1950s.

-He was born and raised in Los Angeles, California.
-After high school, he won a four-year scholarship to the Art Center School in Los Angeles, but his education was interrupted in 1943 for military service in the Coast Guard.
-He resumed his studies at the Pratt Institute in New York, where he graduated with honors and a dual major in graphics and industrial design.
+Born and raised in Los Angeles, Littell won a four-year scholarship to the Art Center College of Design.
+After interrupting his studies in 1943 due to a military requirement, Littell resumed his studies at Pratt Institute in New York, graduating with honors in graphic and industrial design.

-From 1949 to 1955 Littel designed, in collaboration with William Katavolos and Douglas Kelly, furniture, textiles, and dinnerware, using materials such as leather, glass and marble for Laverne Originals.
-His three-legged T-chair, designed in 1952 with William Katavolos and Douglas Kelley, won the American Institute of Decorators award for the best furniture design in the United States, and is part of the permanent collections of the Metropolitan Museum of Art and the Museum of Modern Art in New York, along with the Art Institute of Chicago.
+From 1949 to 1955, Littell collaborated with William Catavolos and Douglas Kelly to design furniture, textiles and tableware for Laverne Originals, using materials such as leather, glass and marble.
+Their T-shaped chair, designed in 1952, won the American Institute of Decorators award for best furniture design in the United States and is part of the permanent collections of the Metropolitan Museum of Art, the Museum of Modern Art in New York and the Art Institute of Chicago.